shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 The existing implementation of OE SDK SGX attestation, based on the Intel® SGX SDK Data Center Attestation Primitives (DCAP) quote generation library (simply called the DCAP library), only supports generation of evidence in a single SGX ECDSA-p256 format.

 On some SGX platforms, other evidence formats, including those based on the Enhanced Privacy ID (EPID) algorithm, are supported and preferred by some application solutions.
-Generation of evidence in these formats is supported by the Intel® SGX SDK with a library package libsgx-quote-ex (or simply called quote-ex).
+Generation of evidence in these formats is supported by the Intel® SGX SDK with a library package libsgx-quote-ex (or simply called the quote-ex library).

+Note: though the acronym DCAP has "data center" in it, the DCAP library can be used on platforms both inside and outside data centers.
+Similarly, the quote-ex library can also be used on platforms both inside and outside of data centers.

 # User Experience